polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 The Microsemi FlashPro programming system is a combination of Microsemi's FlashPro software and a hardware programmer.
 Together, they provide in-system programming (ISP) for all FPGA families.
 The required programming and debug software is integrated with the Libero SoC PolarFire software.
-This software is available as a standalone programmer for production programming.
+This software is also available as a standalone programmer for production programming.
 Visit [Microsemi's FlashPro page](https://www.microsemi.com/product-directory/programming/4977-flashpro#software) to download the standalone programmer (if needed).